fat4eyes-mwo/mwo-simulator/README.md

 8. Click 'Run'.
 9. Click 'Permalink' to save changes and share your simulation.

-# Not So Quick Guide for Reporting Bugs
+# Guide for Reporting Bugs

 1. Press Ctrl-Shift-i (on Chrome or Firefox) to bring up the Developer Tools.
 2. Click the Console Tab.